nadidazwad/Pdf-Unlocker-Dockerized/README.md

 ## Contributing

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your proposed changes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---
+This README provides a basic overview, instructions for local setup and deployment, and a simple contribution guide.
+Feel free to expand it with more detailed usage instructions, screenshots, and any other information you find relevant.